mateusadada/DAD1-UDESC/README.md

 ## 📚 Features

-Used during the evolution of exercises:
+Used during the evolution of exercises and the final project:

 - Natural structures